Efficient and Responsible Adaptation of Large Language Models for Robust and Equitable Top-k Recommendations: Methodology

 Past works~\cite{li2021user} have shown that \emph{active} users that provide more ratings receive better recommendations than the \emph{inactive} users on average.
 However, only a few inactive users might receive irrelevant recommendations individually (Fig.~\ref{fig:scatterplot}).
 Thus, we evaluate each user's activity.
 Let a user $u$ rated $|R|$ items out of a total of $N$ items.
 Then sparsity index $\mathcal{S}_I$ associated with a given user $u$ can be calculated as:

 If this value falls above a certain threshold $t_s$, the user is considered as inactive.
 Combining with the weak user identification, we obtain,

-\begin{definition} Given dataset $\mathcal{D}$ and a recommendation model $\theta^r$, we say that a user $u_m$ is extremely weak if the likelihood of $\theta^r$ being able to rank the relevant items above the irrelevant items is below $t_p$ and the rating vector $[r_{mn}]$ has extremely high sparsity. i.e., above $t_s$ \end{definition}
+\textbf{Definition 1.} Given dataset \( \mathcal{D} \) and a recommendation model \( \theta^r \), we say that a user \( u_m \) is extremely weak if the likelihood of \( \theta^r \) being able to rank the relevant items above the irrelevant items is below \( t_p \), and the user’s interaction vector \( \mathbf{r}_{m*} \) exhibits extremely high sparsity i.e., exceeds \( t_s \).

 It is important to note that a higher AUC value implies better performance, and the value always lies between 0 to 1.
 Studies have shown that an AUC value below 0.5 indicates that the model performs worse than random guessing, which is undesirable in ranking models.
 For instance, research on reducing popularity bias in recommender systems highlights that an AUC value below 0.5 would indicate poor ranking performance \cite{ReducingPopularityBias2023}.
 Additionally, a critical analysis of AUC variants emphasizes that such values suggest the model is not effectively distinguishing between positive and negative instances \cite{CriticalAnalysisAUC2008}.
 Furthermore, discussions on solving AUC less than 0.5 problems indicate that these values often point to significant issues like underfitting or incorrect model structure \cite{SolveAUCProblem2019}.
 Thus we use, $t_s = 0.5$ as threshold.
 In addition, we use $t_s = avg(\mathcal{S}_I(D))$, the average sparsity of all users in $\mathcal{D}$ i.e.,\\ $avg(\mathcal{S}_I(D)) = 1/m * \sum_{j=1}^m \mathcal{S}_I(u_j)$ for determining this threshold.
 This approach is supported by literature that addresses sparsity issues in recommender systems.
 For example, a systematic literature review highlights the importance of managing user sparsity to improve recommendation accuracy, suggesting that average sparsity can serve as a useful benchmark \cite{A_Systematic_Literature_Review_of_Sparsity_Issues_in_Recommender_Systems}.
 Additionally, research on cold start and data sparsity problems emphasizes the significance of using average sparsity as a threshold to identify sparse users and enhance system performance \cite{aggarwal2016introduction}.